aclaf/flagrant/docs/explanation/concepts.md

 A dictionary option is a specialized option type that parses command-line arguments as key-value pairs and constructs dictionary structures.
 Unlike value options which treat each argument as an independent string, dictionary options interpret arguments with special syntax to build nested data.

 You define dictionary options using `DictOptionSpecification`, which inherits from `OptionSpecification` in the three-tier option hierarchy alongside `FlagOptionSpecification` and `ValueOptionSpecification`.
 The parser recognizes dictionary options through their specification type and applies dictionary-specific parsing algorithms.
-See the [parser types specification](types.md) for complete `DictOptionSpecification` field definitions and the [dictionary parsing specification](dictionary-parsing.md) for detailed parsing algorithms.
+See the [dictionary parsing specification](dictionary-parsing.md) for detailed parsing algorithms.

 ### Basic dictionary syntax